Home / Guides / Codex Usage

 macOS 14+. $2.99 one-time purchase.

-• At 9:00 AM, you start coding and use 50% of your token limit
+• At 9:00 AM, an agent run with heavy reasoning consumes 50% of your 5-hour token budget

 Frequently Asked Questions